• Home |

 Why We Chose It

-For the best .38 Special training ammo, choose Blazer 38 Special 125 Grain FMJ because the full metal jacket lead bullets have similar flight characteristics to hollow point bullets in similar weights, and they're inexpensive.
-That means you can spend all day at the range without selling your right arm.
+For the best 38 Special training ammo, choose Blazer Brass 38 Special 125 Grain FMJ.
+Its FMJ offers similar flight characteristics to hollow point bullets of the same weight, and it’s inexpensive.
+You can spend all day at the range without selling your right arm.

-Generally, I like to train with the ammo I plan to carry, but that gets expensive.
-So, I'll supplement my carry ammo with rounds that have similar ballistics, which is the case with this Blazer 125-grain bullet.
+I like to train with the same ammo I plan on carrying, but that gets expensive.
+That’s why I compromise by training with range ammo that performs comparably to my carry loads, which is the case with Blazer’s 125 grain load.

-Another thing I love about these rounds is the low recoil, so your hands won't get sore after shooting hundreds of these rounds from a revolver with a short 2-inch barrel.
+Another thing I love about these rounds is their low recoil.
+Your hands won't get sore after shooting hundreds of these rounds from a revolver with a 2-inch barrel.

-However, you must also deal with the drawbacks to get the benefits of these rounds.
-The biggest is that Blazer 38 Special 125 Grain FMJ costs more than Magtech 38 Special 158gr Lead Round Nose (LRN bullets) and Sellier and Bellot 38 Special 158gr, which has a flat nose soft lead bullet.
+This ammo isn’t without its drawbacks.
+The biggest is that Blazer 38 Special 125 Grain FMJ costs more than Magtech 38 Special 158gr Lead Round Nose (LRN) and Sellier & Bellot 38 Special 158gr Semi-Jacketed Soft Point (SJSP).

-But it's still cheaper than the ever-popular Federal American Eagle 38 Special 158-Grain LRN.
+But it's still cheaper than the ever-popular Federal American Eagle 38 Special 158gr LRN.

-So, the next time you're headed to the range to do some training, don't hesitate to pick up a few boxes of Blazer 38 Special 125 Grain FMJ because it's reasonably priced, shoots well, and has lower recoil than +P ammo.
+The next time you're headed to the range to do some training, don't hesitate to pick up a few boxes of Blazer 38 Special 125 Grain FMJ.
+It's reasonably priced, shoots well, and has lower recoil than +P ammo.

 Underwood 38 Special +P 125gr XTP - Best .38 Special Hollow Point Ammo